 Pepper Beasley stood in the shade of a pine tree on the quad, dressed in a red T-shirt with an American flag draped across the front.

 "It's a perfect day to see the president speak outside," said Beasley, whose husband Joe is a veteran of the U.S. Air Force.
-The couple live on the
+The couple live on the Air Force Academy in northern Colorado Springs and are supporters of Obama.

 "I hope he talks about his health care law, and continues to ask why Romney won't release more of his taxes ... his dad released almost a decades worth, what's he got to hide?"